Hoosier History: On This Day, November 24

 Today’s Hoosier Highlights in History:

 On Nov.
 24, 1924, the Lerner Theater opens in Elkhart (see photo on left), featuring vaudeville acts and big bands as well as motion pictures.
 The beautiful theater was carefully renovated a few years ago and continues to be a popular entertainment venue.
-(Photo credit: EveryStockPhoto: CharmaineZoe’s Marvelous Melange)
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Photo credit: EveryStockPhoto: CharmaineZoe’s Marvelous Melange)

 On this date elsewhere: